openedx/edx-documentation/en_us/shared/course_components/Section_learner_problem_view.rst

 There are also some attributes of problems that are not immediately visible.
 You can set these attributes in Studio.

-* **Accessible Label.** In the problem text, you can identify the text that is, specifically, the question that learners need to answer.
+* **Accessible Label.** Within the problem text, you can identify the text that is, specifically, the question that learners need to answer.
 The text that is labeled as the question is used by screen readers, reports, and Insights.
 For more information, see :ref:`Simple Editor`.

 * **Randomization.** In certain types of problems, you can include a Python script to randomize the values that are presented to learners.
 You use this